Terahertz-Induced Nonlinear Response in ZnTe: Methods

 The STE for generating the terahertz probe pulse consists of a W(\SI{2.0}{nm})$\big\vert$FeCoB(\SI{1.8}{nm})$\big\vert$Pt(\SI{2.0}{nm}) tri-layer structure, deposited onto \SI{0.5}{mm} thick sapphire substrates employing RF-diode sputtering, where the FeCoB is an alloy with the stoichiometry of $\mathrm{Fe}_{60}\mathrm{Co}_{20}\mathrm{B}_{20}$.
 Details about the manufacturing process can be found in~\cite{paries_fiber-tip_2023}.
 Due to damage to the STE when conducting the measurements, multiple STE samples were employed during the course of the experiments.
-By manufacturing multiple STE wafers in one sputtering process, we ensure that the measurements with the different STEs are comparable \cite{paries_optical_2024} (see also Fig. S1).
+By manufacturing multiple STE wafers in one sputtering process, we ensure that the measurements with the different STEs are comparable~\cite{paries_optical_2024} (see also Fig. S1).

 All measurements are performed with the terahertz probe pulse polarized parallel to the terahertz pump pulse and the detection polarization along the [001] axis of the $\langle110\rangle$-cut ZnTe crystal.
 To increase the sensitivity of the EOS detection, we use a lock-in amplifier with a mechanical chopper at a frequency of \SI{743}{Hz}.
-To separate the terahertz probe signal from the terahertz pump signal, the chopper can be placed in either of the corresponding optical pump paths (labeled chopper positions 1 and 2 in Fig.~\ref{fig:exp_setup_STE_TPF}).
+To separate the terahertz probe signal from the terahertz pump signal, the chopper can be placed in either of the corresponding optical pump paths (labeled chopper positions 1 and 2 in Fig.~1).
+When the chopper is placed in the terahertz probe path, the terahertz pump beam is not modulated and the corresponding signal is not amplified.
 The intensities of the optical beams are controlled by placing filters in either of the beam paths.

-To illustrate the measurement method, Fig.~\ref{fig:exp_setup_STE_TPF_time_delay} shows three different relative time delays of the optical pump pulse and the terahertz pump pulse.
-At the focus (at time $t_1$, right side of the panel) the optical and the terahertz pump pulse arrive at the STE wafer with different relative time delays from one another.
-Once optically pumped, the STE immediately emits a terahertz probe pulse.
-While the delay for the terahertz pump pulse is fixed, the terahertz probe pulse can either temporally succeed (top), overlap (middle), or precede (bottom) it.
-The left side of the panel then illustrates further in which order the different pulses reach the ZnTe for EOS (at time $t_2>t_1$).
+To illustrate the measurement method, Fig.~\ref{fig:exp_setup_STE_TPF_time_delay} shows a schematic drawing of the relative time delay between the pulses.
+The right-hand side panels illustrate the terahertz pump and the optical STE pump pulses arriving at the STE, for 3 different delay stage positions of the optical STE pump pulse.
+The left-hand side panels additionally show the terahertz probe pulse emitted by the STE for different relative time delays $\tau$ between the terahertz pump pulse and the terahertz probe pulse.